 Postdoctoral Fellowship at the Martinos Center for Biomedical Imaging and the Psychiatric Neuroimaging Division of the Psychiatry Department at Massachusetts General Hospital, Charlestown, MA

-Project: Development of accelerated diffusion and functional MRI scans with real-time motion tracking for children with autism
+Project: Development of motion aware diffusion and functional MRI analysis techniques for clinical autism research

 PI: Dara S. Manoach, Ph.D.